 In Figure 4, the impact of continued customer conservation appears to be decreasing, as seen by the annual increases over the three-year period shown.
-As a result, the Agency, in its attempt to conserve water supply, has included a 5% water conservation adjustment to the total consumption for FY 2020/21.
-Aside from the small amount of growth (about 1% per year), the consumption for FY 2020/21 adjusted for conservation represents the expected consumption over the 5-year rate period.
+As a result, the Agency, in its attempt to accurately account for future conservation, has included a 5% water conservation adjustment for FY 2020/21.
+Aside from the small amount of growth (about 1% per year), the adjusted consumption for FY 2020/21 represents the agency's best estimate of the expected consumption over the 5-year rate period.
+Not accounting for this conservation would likely overestimate future consumption and result in the Agency under-collecting volumetric rate revenue.

 Figure 4.
-Water Consumption by Customer Class
+Water Consumption by Customer Class (CCF)